Isacio Calleja: Club career

 Calleja was born in Valle de Cerrato, Province of Palencia.
-Save for a very brief loan spell with CD Guadalajara in the third division he spent his entire 14-year professional career with Atlético Madrid, making his La Liga debut on 4 January 1959 in a 0–1 away loss against Real Oviedo and finishing his first season with only nine games (albeit all complete).
+Save for a very brief loan spell with CD Guadalajara in the Tercera División he spent his entire 14-year professional career with Atlético Madrid, making his La Liga debut on 4 January 1959 in a 1–0 away loss against Real Oviedo and finishing his first season with only nine games (albeit all complete).

 From there onwards, Calleja became an important defensive member for the Colchoneros, helping the team to back-to-back Copa del Rey trophies from 1959 to 1961, both won against Real Madrid at the Santiago Bernabéu Stadium.
-In the 1961–62 European Cup Winners' Cup, which also ended in conquest, he contributed nine appearances.
+In the 1961–62 European Cup Winners' Cup, which also ended in triumph, he contributed nine appearances.

 On 19 April 1970, Calleja scored his only goal of the campaign in a 2–0 win at CE Sabadell FC, which granted Atlético the national championship.
-He retired from football in July 1972 at the end of 1971–72 after winning his fourth Spanish Cup, at the age of 35.
-During his spell with his main club, he appeared in 425 official matches (76 in the domestic cup and 45 in European competition).
+He retired from football at the end of 1971–72 after winning his fourth Spanish Cup, aged 35; during his spell with his main club, he appeared in 425 official matches (76 in the domestic cup and 45 in European competition).

 International career

 Calleja was a Spanish international for more than one decade.
-He made his debut on 19 April 1961, in a 2–1 win in Wales for the 1962 FIFA World Cup qualifiers.
+He made his debut on 19 April 1961, in a 2–1 victory in Wales for the 1962 FIFA World Cup qualifiers.

-Calleja helped the national side win the 1964 European Nations' Cup on home soil, playing four matches the qualifying phase and the finals combined.
+Calleja helped the national side win the 1964 European Nations' Cup on home soil, playing four matches across the qualifying phase and the finals.
 In total, he earned 13 caps.